stewajam98/Advent-Of-Code/README.md

 ## Structure

 This repository is broken out by the year of release and then the individual day.
 Each day's subdirectory will include a README file with that day's challenges (which can also be found on their official site linked above).
 It will then include the input files for that day, (sometimes) a smaller test input file for that day, and the code created by me to complete the task.

+*At time of creating this repository, the site is currently being updated and so the puzzle for each day is not included.
+This will be fixed when the site is back up for public use*